freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/02-javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function.md

 # --description--

-ES6 fornece uma nova sintaxe para criar objetos, usando a palavra-chave <dfn>class</dfn>.
+ES6 provides a new syntax to create objects, using the <dfn>class</dfn> keyword.

 No ES5, um objeto pode ser criado definindo uma função `constructor` e usando a palavra-chave `new` para instanciar o objeto.